NadavKtalav11/The-Market/README.md

 # The program initialization:
 The program initialization is an automatic proeess that runs when the program is opned for the firt time.

+The automatic proeess runs the command in the ConfigurationFile and stateAfterInit files.

+The system state after running it should be according to this files.

 # How the Config file should be written
   First, it should be yaml file called "ConfigurationFile".